highlightjs/highlight.js/README.md

 const highlightedCode = hljs.highlightAuto('<span>Hello World!</span>').value
 ```

-Or for a smaller footprint... load just the languages you need.
+For a smaller footprint, load only the languages you need.

 ```js
 const hljs = require('highlight.js/lib/core');  // require only the core library